mos3aaad/adds_iti.bu/README.md

 •	Disabled the Windows Defender Firewall, which was done to prevent interference during service setup and testing.
 -> Note: Disabling the firewall is a security risk in a real-world deployment and should only be done in lab or testing environments.
 •	Enabled Remote Desktop and Remote Management on all servers to allow easier access and configuration.
-•	Configured each machine with appropriate naming conventions, as shown in the screenshot below for the Web Server (WS):
+•	Configured each machine with appropriate naming conventions